Nicolae Colan: World War II and later life

 In late summer 1940, the Second Vienna Award forced Romania to cede Northern Transylvania to Hungary.
 At a meeting in Cluj between Colan, Bălan and the leading figure of the Romanian Greek-Catholic Church, Iuliu Hossu, it was decided that Colan and Hossu would stay behind.
 Thus, Colan was the only Orthodox bishop to remain in the occupied region.
 He led not only his archdiocese but guided the Orthodox from the Maramureş, Oradea and Sibiu dioceses who fell under Hungarian rule.
 Colan and Hossu were close collaborators under Hungarian rule, which aided the local Romanians.
 On numerous occasions, the temporary authorities barred him from making pastoral visits and blocked the publication of certain church periodicals.
 Colan suffered due to the expulsion, imprisonment and killing of clerics and laymen in his diocese, as well as their forced conversion from Orthodoxy.
+Colan openly condemned the Hungarian antisemitic legislation and encouraged his followers to shelter and protect the Jews.

 In addition to publishing several prayer books in the early 1940s, he later assembled the speeches and sermons he delivered during this period into a volume.
 From 1940 to 1945, he coordinated the activity of the Cluj theological academy, as well as teaching New Testament courses.
 Also at Cluj, he founded an Orthodox high school that opened for the 1944–1945 academic year and subsequently split into separate boys' and girls' schools; as well as a choir school that evolved into a theological seminary.

 Elected an honorary member of the Romanian Academy in 1938, he advanced to titular member in 1942, but was stripped of the honor in June 1948 by the new Communist regime.
 Also in 1948, he formed part of his church's delegation to a Pan-Orthodox Conference held in Moscow.

+According to Greek-Catholic Bishop Florentin Crihălmeanu, in 1948, when the communist government banned the Greek-Catholic Church and transferred its properties to the Orthodox Church, Bishop Colan and the appointed priest refused, as a sign of protest, to enter the Transfiguration Cathedral in Cluj, which had just been confiscated from the Greek-Catholics and transferred to the Romanian Orthodox Church.
+The appointed priest was persecuted by the Communist authorities, and Colan himself was harassed, which ultimately forced him to enter the church.

 Elected and enthroned as Archbishop of Sibiu and Metropolitan of Transylvania in May 1957, he guided the activities of the clergy, the theological institute and the church's publications.
 He was also involved in the repainting of the cathedral.
 He died in Sibiu in 1967.
 Initially buried at Rășinari, his remains were later moved to Sâmbăta de Sus Monastery.
-His distinctions included the Order of the Crown of Romania (grand officer, 1936; grand cross, 1938) and the Order of Polonia Restituta (grand cross, 1938).
+His distinctions included the Order of the Crown of Romania (grand officer, 1936; grand cross, 1938), Order of the Star of the Romanian People's Republic (second class, 1957) and the Order of Polonia Restituta (grand cross, 1938).